madewithlove/glue/docs/getting-started.md

 $app->configure('my_key', 'some_value');
 ```

-Ultimately, the configuration if freeform and besides two keys (`debug` and `paths`) none of the values are required.
+Ultimately, the configuration is freeform and besides two keys (`debug` and `paths`) none of the values are _really_ required.
 You can create your configuration however you'd like in whatever format you'd like.
+Make it a JSON, or a YAML file, use a third-party package, whatever you want.
+Ultimately you just have to pass a `ConfigurationInterface` to Glue, with the base `Configuration` class accepting an array.

 ## Environment variables